YoSaucedo/ethereum-marketplace/README.md

 $ truffle test
 ```
 **Test Coverage**

 I tested all functions of all contracts for their functionality, because I changed the contracts multiple times during the development and had to check again and again if everything still was working.
+Only some simple getter-functions aren't tested.

 ### Used Libraries
 The contracts use multiple libraries from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity):